 CONTINUING MEDICAL EDUCATION POLICY ON DISCLOSURE

-The Milton H. Erickson Foundation Board of Directors, Administrative Staff and the following presenters have indicated neither they nor an immediate family member has any significant relationship to disclose.
+The Milton H. Erickson Foundation Board of Directors, Administrative Staff and the following presenters have indicated they do not have any financial relationships with an ineligible company to disclose.

 Conflict of Interest: Circumstances that create a conflict of interest when an individual has an opportunity to affect CME content about products or services of a commercial interest with which he/she has a financial relationship.